 So it’s not a question of if you’re parenting the right way.
 The real question is: What parenting footprint do you want to leave?

 Pamela writes about anything.
-Whether it’s cats, tech, food, or why the best burrito comes from places you don’t expect to serve burrito, there’s always something worth to write about in every experience.
+Whether it’s cats, tech, food, or why the best burrito comes from places you don’t expect to serve burrito, there’s always something worth writing about in every experience.
 She perfects strategies for Snakes & Ladders in her free time.
-Check her work at theurbapear.com.